-If ringing does not stop after a reasonable period, you can stop it by lifting your receiver.
-DEC 154055 214749
+Your telephone and the called telephone will ring at regular intervals.
+Ringing will stop when the called telephone answers.
+Then lift the receiver and start conversation.
+If ringing does not stop after a reasonable period you can stop it by lifting your receiver for a moment.